situx/sparqlunicornGoesGIS_testdata/README.md

 * **createnonNSPages**: If true, generates pages for object URIs which are not in the **prefixns**
 * **createVOWL**: If true, generates a visual owl representation of the class structure on the main index page
 * **ogcapifeatures**: If true, generates OGC API Features compatible JSON files
+* **offlinecompat**: If true, generates a version of the documentation that works offline
 * **iiif**: If true, generates IIIF manifests for connected media files
 * **metadatatable**: If true, creates a second table per page which includes only triples in predefined metadata namespaces
 * **preferredlang**: Defines the preferred label language for multilingual graphs (default: en)